 Your child’s neurosurgeon will go over the precise details of what will take place during your child’s surgery.
 It is important, for several reasons, that you clearly understand what is going to take place.
 Not only are you going to be asked to give informed consent by signing the papers that give the surgeon permission to operate but you are also going to need to understand for yourself and your child what will take place.
 By giving consent, you acknowledge that everything has been explained to you—and that you understand it.

-Ask what accommodations the hospital provides for parents staying overnight, such as recliner chair-beds, toiletries and bathing facilities for caregivers, laundry facilities, meals for parents, and available refrigerator space.
+Find out what accommodations the hospital provides for parents or caregivers staying overnight.
+Do they provide recliner chair-beds, toiletries, bathing facilities, laundry facilities, meals, and available refrigerator space?

 Depending on what type of brain tumor your child has, you may be experiencing long hospital stays.
 A hospital environment can seem intimidating at first, but we hope the hints we provide here will help you and your child feel more comfortable.
 Both of you need to feel as comfortable as possible in the hospital environment and with your child’s health care team.
 Don’t hesitate to express any concerns, ask questions, or encourage your child to ask his or her own questions—children old enough to think of a question are probably old enough to ask it themselves.